Skip to content

 • Custom fillers must inherit from the fillers base class.

-• It is recommended to use the scalers base class, though this is not mandatory as long as it meets the required methods.
+• It is recommended to use the transformers base class, though this is not mandatory as long as it meets the required methods.

-• If a scaler is already initialized and partial_fit_initialized_scalers is False, the scaler does not require partial_fit.
+• If a transformer is already initialized and partial_fit_initialized_transformers is False, the transformer does not require partial_fit.

 • Both partial_fit and transform methods must accept an input of type np.ndarray with shape (times, features).